lobodeguerra/gothic/README.md

 - Node
 - NVM

+## Installation

+Start the containers:
+- `docker-compose up -d`

+Then install composer dependencies:
+- `docker exec gothic_php_1 composer install`

+Select node version and insstall node dependencies:
+- `nvm use`
+- `npm install`

-### Frontend scaffolding
+### Local development

-Gothic comes prepared for modern front-end development, by offering a basic webpack + postcss setup that can be easily extended and customized to your needs.
+Gothic comes prepared for modern development, by offering a basic webpack + webpack server + postcss setup that can be easily extended and customized to your needs.

 - Running `npm start` will start the project in development mode, and open a new window that will be automatically kept up to date through HRM.
 - Running `npm run build` will compile assets for deploy.